ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

 ---
 title: How to Write & Deploy an NFT (Part 1/3 of NFT Tutorial Series)
 description: This is Part 1 of a tutorial series on NFTs that will take you teach you how to write, deploy, mint, and view a Non Fungible Token (ERC-721 token) smart contract using Ethereum and Inter Planetary File System (IPFS).
-author: "Sumi Mudgil, edited by [Aaron Shey](https://github.com/aaronzshey)"
+author: "Sumi Mudgil, revised by Aaron Shey"
 tags: ["ERC-721", "Alchemy", "Solidity", "smart contracts"]
 skill: beginner
 lang: en